nitrogen/nitrogen_core/doc/org-mode/README.markdown

 * Guide for adding custom Validators
 * Improvements to the guides for adding custom handlers
 * Recommendations for contributing to Nitrogen
+* Building a simple HTTP API in Nitrogen
+* Using the RESTful elements

 ## Desired Guides